ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 3. Evaluate these transcripts for potential problems, assigning a score.
 4. Produce a output annotation set as well a series of plots charting how this process went.

 These steps will run reasonably fast on one machine without any need for cluster computing.
-However, to construct a high quality annotation set, it is recommended that the pipeline be run with as many modes of `AUGUSTUS` as possible.
+However, to construct a high quality annotation set, it is recommended that the pipeline be run with as many modes of `augustus` as possible.

 ##AugustusTM(R)
-The primary parameterization of `AUGUSTUS` for comparative annotation is primarily a method to clean up transMap projections.
+The primary parameterization of `augustus` for comparative annotation is primarily a method to clean up transMap projections.
 Due to a combination of assembly error, alignment noise and real biological changes transMap projections have frame shifting indels, missing or incomplete exons, and invalid splice sites. `AugustusTM` is given every protein coding transMap projection one at a time with some flanking sequence and asked to construct a transcript that closely matches the intron-exon structure that `transMap` provides.
-Since `AUGUSTUS` enforces a standard gene model, frame shifts and invalid splices will be adjusted to a valid form.
-In some cases this will mangle the transcript, producing either another isoform or something that does not resemble the source transcript. `AugustusTMR` runs the same genomic interval and transMap derived hints through `AUGUSTUS` a second time, but with less strict weights on the `transMa`p hints and with the addition of extrinsic hints from RNA-seq and/or IsoSeq.
+Since `augustus` enforces a standard gene model, frame shifts and invalid splices will be adjusted to a valid form.
+In some cases this will mangle the transcript, producing either another isoform or something that does not resemble the source transcript. `AugustusTMR` runs the same genomic interval and transMap derived hints through `augustus` a second time, but with less strict weights on the `transMa`p hints and with the addition of extrinsic hints from RNA-seq and/or IsoSeq.
 This is particularly useful in regions where an exon was dropped in the Cactus alignment.

 `AugustusTM` and `AugustusTMR` can be ran by providing the `--augustus` flag to the pipeline. `AugustusTMR` will only be ran for genomes with extrinsic information in the hints database.
 If you are running `CAT` on a non-mammal, you will want to modify the `--augustus-species` flag to [one of the species listed here](http://bioinf.uni-greifswald.de/augustus/).

 ##AugustusCGP
-`augustusCGP` is the comparative mode of `AUGUSTUS` recently introduced by [Stefanie Köneig](https://academic.oup.com/bioinformatics/article/32/22/3388/2525611/Simultaneous-gene-finding-in-multiple-genomes).
+`augustusCGP` is the comparative mode of `augustus` recently introduced by [Stefanie Köneig](https://academic.oup.com/bioinformatics/article/32/22/3388/2525611/Simultaneous-gene-finding-in-multiple-genomes).
 This mode of `augustus` takes as input a HAL format multiple whole genome alignment and simultaneously produces *de-novo* transcript predictions in all genomes, taking into account conservation as well as any extrinsic information provided. `AugustusCGP` allows for the introduction of novel isoforms and loci in the final gene sets.

 `AugustusCGP` can be ran by providing the `--augustus-cgp` flag to the pipeline.
 If you wish to run `AugustusCGP`, you will likely want to train the underlying model, or the results will be poor.
 The guide to comparative augustus can be found [here](http://bioinf.uni-greifswald.de/augustus/binaries/tutorial-cgp/).
 A default parameter set is included.
 New parameter sets can be incorporated using the `--cgp-param` flag.

 ##AugustusPB
-`AugustsPB` is a parameterization of `AUGUSTUS` to try and predict alternative isoforms using long range data.
+`AugustsPB` is a parameterization of `augustus` to try and predict alternative isoforms using long range data.
 If any IsoSeq data are provided in the config file, and the `--augustus-pb` flag is set, the genomes with IsoSeq data will be run through and the results incorporated in the final gene set. `AugustusPB` runs on single whole genomes.

 #Modules